discom4rt/prender/README.md

 	});

 ## Caveats
- * The X-Frame-Options header stops some sites from being loaded in iframes to prevent certain attacks.
+ * The X-Frame-Options header stops some sites from being loaded in iframes toz prevent certain attacks.
 Unfortunately, this cripples Prender's functionality pretty thoroughly.
 Why do things have to be so secure!?
  * The MouseMotion library that Prender depends on is a little rough and may not pick up the direction of your mouse accurately.

 ## Future Considerations